pdjr-signalk/pdjr-skplugin-switchlogic/README.md

 either the "notification...." or "electrical.switches...." trees.
-Output mechanisms include writing values into the same Signal K trees or issuing a switch bank operating command over a specified control channel so that some proxy-application can implement the required update.
+Output mechanisms include writing values into the same Signal K trees or issuing a switch bank operating command over a specified control channel so that a proxy-application can implement the required update.

 Control channel output is particularly useful since applications inside and outside of Signal K can listen to the control channel for relevant